containers/podman-desktop/website/docs/proxy/index.md

 </TabItem>
 <TabItem value="mac" label="macOS">

-On macOS, to install Podman Desktop and Podman in a restricted environment, consider using the Disk Image for restricted environments.
+1. Download the _Disk Image for restricted environments_ from the [macOS downloads page](/downloads/macos).

-- It has all artifacts required to install Podman Desktop and Podman.
-- It does not require Internet access to download resources during installation.
+   It has all artifacts required to install Podman Desktop and Podman, and does not require Internet access to download resources during installation.
-- However, it does not contain additional utilities such as Compose or Kind.
+   However, it does not contain additional utilities, such as Compose or Kind.

-1. Download the Disk Image for restricted environments.

-   From a host that has access to external resources, go to the [macOS downloads page](/downloads/macos), and click the `Disk Image for restricted environments` link.

-1. Copy the downloaded file to the macOS host in a restricted environment.
+1. Copy the downloaded file to the macOS host in a restricted environment, and double-click it.

-1. Double-click the copied the file.

 1. Drag the Podman Desktop icon to the Applications folder.